 I don’t normally have sexual dreams, but I’ve had dreams about the njoy Eleven.
 They were always incredible jack-off sessions consisting of intense G-spot stimulation and unspeakable pleasure.
-At nearly $300 on most sites, the solid stainless steel Eleven is one of the most expensive sex toys ever made, and therefore should be the stuff of fantasies.
+At $400, the solid stainless steel Eleven is one of the most expensive sex toys ever made, and therefore should be the stuff of fantasies.

 In my dreams, though, the Eleven didn’t weigh anything — and I sure as hell wasn’t wielding it myself.
 No, in my dreams it suspended itself for my pleasure, and all I had to do was grind down on it.
 I would wake up yearning intensely for the toy.
 I was certain I would love it.
 I mean love it.
 I’ve become a size queen lately, and the Eleven is practically made for people like me.

 I was fully expecting to have to urge all of you to go spend $400 right about now.
 So I guess it’s sort-of a relief that I don’t have to do that, because the Eleven is a fine toy — but worth $400?
 No. It’s not.

 Named for its 11 inches of stainless steel glory, the Eleven is also 2.75 pounds and girthy as hell.
 The smaller end is 1.75″ in diameter; the “holy fuck” end is 2″ in diameter.
 Um, yeah.
 No matter how big you think the Eleven is — it’s way bigger.
 I’d seen the Eleven in sex shops before I received my own, and I was still struck by the enormity of this toy.